ChrisPritchard/master-of-magic-html5-demo/readme.md

 The main map is just a massive table (60x40 cells), while the minimap uses a canvas.
 The textures are generally gifs used as background images.

 The graphics used for the map tiles and the unit were made by me in [aseprite](https://aseprite.org/).
 They're shit but free under CC if anyone wants them.

+For the perlin noise, I've used this chap's library: https://github.com/joeiddon/perlin.